 Access to dispute resolution

-Under the Owner Drivers and Forestry Contractors Act 2005, hirers and contractors can contact the Victorian Small Business Commission to arrange fast and low-cost alternative dispute resolution if disagreements arise.
-The dispute resolution process can be used for disputes arising under or in relation to the Act or the Code of Practice, or in relation to a contractor or a hirer.
+Under the Owner Drivers and Forestry Contractors Act 2005, hirers, owner drivers and forestry contractors can contact the Victorian Small Business Commission to arrange fast and low-cost alternative dispute resolution if disagreements arise.
+The dispute resolution process can be used for disputes arising under or in relation to the Act, the Owner Drivers and Forestry Contractors Code of Practice, or in relation to a contract.

 Disputes that are not resolved by the Small Business Commission may be referred to the Victorian Civil and Administrative Tribunal for determination.